Israel, Turkey row over Zionism deepens rift between ex-allies

 The reports have not been confirmed by either government.
 No one was immediately available from Turkey's foreign ministry to comment on the new criticism from the rabbis or from Israeli Prime Minister Benjamin Netanyahu.

-A statement from the Israeli premier's office said he "strongly condemns (Erdogan's) statement about Zionism and its comparison to fascism."
+A statement from the Israeli premier's office said he "strongly condemns (Erdogan's) statement about Zionism and its comparison to Nazism."

 The Zionist movement was the main force behind the establishment of the state of Israel.